 From its early days of sidewalk surfing in the 60’s and 70’s, to riding empty pools in california suburbias in the 80’s, to the street skating and trick progression of the 90’s and 2000’s, and the level of insanity that happens now in real time skateboarding has had completely evolved from the surfers down day pass time.
-Not only has the sport itself progressed but so has the gear.
+Not only has the sport itself progressed but so has the gear, with tons more options of shoes and clothing to wear skateboarding.
 Back when skateboarding was a new phenomenon there was not much of a selection of skateboarding specific shoes you were able to purchase that could keep up with the level of riding some people were producing.
 Now in 2018 there seems to not only be a skate shoe brand for everyone but each brand has a plethora of a selection that can be fine tuned into your riding style to give you the best optimum performance for whatever your cup of skateboard tea may be.
 We’ve narrowed down a list, in no specific order, of the top 5 skate shoe brands that we believe are taking the game by storm.
 Rolling through your local skate park you are definitely going to see a few pairs of these kicks on people’s feet.

 It is no question as to why Nike SB is on our list.
 Because its Nike.
 That famous swoosh is completely recognizable to almost anyone.
 Ever since there launch in 1964 as Blue Ribbon Sports, they specialized in making running shoes for long distance sprinters and meter dashes.
 In 1971 the swoosh logo was designed and the brand officially brought on the name that we have branded into our minds.
 Nike had successfully corned the market in running shoes, street fashion, golf, tennis, and everything in between.
 It was only a matter of time before Nike jumped into the skateboard industry and in March of 2002 Nike launched Nike SB into skateboarding.
 Backed by a heavy hitting team of some of most influential skaters in history Nike has left a footprint on skateboarding that will not be left in the dust anytime soon.
 Click the following link to shop our Nike SB selection.